-“The European Commission disregarded science and failed to represent the stated interest of many thousands of EU citizens who do not want this dangerous product to be sold and used,” says Michael Baum, managing partner of the law firm of Baum Hedlund Aristei & Goldman.
+“The European Commission disregarded science and failed to represent the stated interest of many thousands of EU citizens who do not want this dangerous product to be sold and used,” says Michael Baum, managing shareholder of the law firm of Baum Hedlund Aristei & Goldman.
 Baum Hedlund represents hundreds of individuals throughout the United States who are suing Monsanto, alleging exposure to Roundup caused them to develop non-Hodgkin lymphoma.

 With the glyphosate license in the EU set to expire in a matter of weeks, there was a growing sense going into Monday’s vote that Roundup could potentially be removed from store shelves.
 Just last week, the European Parliament received a petition signed by over 1.3 million EU citizens calling for a ban on glyphosate.

 Instead, an EU Commission appeal committee voted to reauthorize glyphosate, a chemical the International Agency for Research on Cancer (IARC) lists as a “probable human carcinogen.”

 Until yesterday, reauthorization for glyphosate in Europe had been stuck in a stalemate as several previous votes could not produce a clear majority in favor or against the proposed licensing agreements.
 Some EU Member States, including France, called for a full ban of the chemical by 2022.